NMathar/gravcms-dev-starter/README.md

 data -> Storage for shared stuff

-user -> Grav User dir mounted to the docker container.
-This is the main directory.
+user -> Grav user dir mounted to the docker container.
+This is the main directory of all code changes.

 tmp -> Downloads and temp stuff to store